ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 ### Metrics

-These metrics are measured and sent through every minute.
+Metrics are reported every 60 seconds - no traffic = no metric.
 There are two useful dimensions the AvailabilityZone and LoadBalancerName for the ELB and the the ALB adds a `TargetGroup` dimension.

 * SurgeQueueLength - Length of waiting queue - closer to zero the better (up to 1024)

-* SpilloverCount - How many requests are NOT serviced by the load balancer in EXCESS of the QueueLength - closer to zero the better
+* SpilloverCount - How many requests are NOT serviced by the load balancer in EXCESS of the QueueLength - closer to zero the better; This is a bad, bad thing.
+Avoid.
+ELB reports a `503 - Service Unavailable`

 * Latency - How long a page takes to return

-* BackendConnectionErrors - unsuccessful connection to the backend
+* BackendConnectionErrors - unsuccessful connection to the backend; Look at SUM and difference between min and max values

 * HealthyHostCount, UnHealthyHostCount